biu9/biu9/README.md

-- 👋 Hi, I’m thy，a student studying in ZheJiang university
+- 👋 Hi, I’m thy，a student major in EE at ZheJiang university
-- 👀 I’m interested in web development
+- 👀 I’m interested in full stack development
-- 🌱 I’m currently learning React and Typescript
+- 🌱 I’m currently learning AIGC
-- 💞️ I’m looking to collaborate on develop a awesome web site
+- 💞️ I’m looking to collaborate on developing a awesome web site
 - 📫 How to reach me: 1756127061@qq.com